dymmond/esmerald/docs/en/docs/configurations/template.md

 To select the return type (txt, html) you need to name the files: `foo.html.jinja`.

 ## Using async templates

-If you want to be able to iterate over QuerySets you will need the async feature.
-It is easily enabled.
+A very good feature of jinja2 is that you can you can have async templates.
+This means awaitables are automatically resolved and async iteration is supported out of the box.
+This is especially useful for the async ORMs, for example [Edgy](https://edgy.dymmond.com).

 ```python
 {!> ../../../docs_src/configurations/template/settings_async.py!}
 ```

-Note however the body attribute of the response will be set in the `__call__` method.
-You can however call `resolve_async_content()` to resolve earlier.
+And now you can iterate over QuerySets out of the box.
+Nothing else is required.

+Note that internally the template response switches the render method and uses the async content feature of lilya so you can only access the body attribute after calling `__call__` or `resolve_async_content()`.